Actipro/WPF-Controls/Documentation/topics/docking/docking-window-features/docked-tool-windows.md

 </td>
 <td>

-Gets or sets the `Style` to use for rendering the tab item containers in a `ToolWindowContainer`.
+Gets or sets the `Style` to use for rendering the tab item containers in a [ToolWindowContainer](xref:@ActiproUIRoot.Controls.Docking.ToolWindowContainer).

 </td>
 </tr>